sp-muramutsa/cafeteria/README.md

 ## Features

-- **User Authentication**: Users can register, log in, and manage their profiles using JWT tokens for authentication.
+- **User Authentication**: Users can register, confirm their email, log in, and access private routes using JWT tokens for authentication.

 ## Contributing